geekiam/website/static/posts/node-package-management-configuration.md

 ### What is a Package Manager

 A package manager or package-management system is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs or modules for operating systems or software projects in a consistent manner

+Two of the most popular package management systems for JavaScript projects are
+* NPM (Node Package Manager)
+* yarn

+### What is npm

+npm is a package manager for the JavaScript programming language.
+It is the default package manager for the JavaScript runtime environment Node.js.
+It consists of a command line client, also called `npm`, and an online database of public and paid-for private packages, called the npm registry.

+npm can manage packages that are local dependencies of a particular project and  globally-installed JavaScript tools.

+When used as a dependency manager for a local project, npm can install, in one command, all the dependencies written and listed in the `package.json` file.
+Each dependency can specify a range of valid versions using the semantic versioning scheme, allowing developers to auto-update their packages while at the same time avoiding unwanted breaking changes.

+npm also provides version-bumping tools for developers to tag their packages with a particular version and also provides the `package-lock.json` file which has the entry of the exact version used by the project after evaluating semantic versioning in `package.json`.

+### What is yarn

+Yarn is a package manager for your code.
+It allows you to use and share code with other developers quickly, securely, and reliably.
+Yarn allows you to use other developers' solutions to different problems, making it easier for you to develop your software.

+Yarn was developed by a collaborative effort including Facebook, Google, Exponent and Tilde.
+Its primary focus was aimed at solving a handful of problems experienced by software development teams when using npm:

+* Installing packages wasn't fast and consistent enough
+* Security concerns, due in part npm allowed packages to run code on installation.